sonusboom/prompt-contract/README.md

 So I built this **Master Prompt Contract** — a structured, enforceable set of instructions that transforms ChatGPT into a predictable, concise, senior-developer-styled coding assistant.

-It has completely changed how I use it

 ---

 ## 🌱 Why I Created This